rust-lang/cargo/src/doc/crates-io.md

 `--no-verify` flag.

 Now’s a good time to take a look at the `*.crate` file to make sure you didn’t accidentally package up that 2GB video asset.
-Cargo will automatically ignore files ignored by your version control system when packaging, but if you want to specify an extra set of files to ignore you can use the `exclude` key in the
+There is currently a 10MB upload size limit on `*.crate` files.
+Cargo will automatically ignore files ignored by your version control system when packaging, but if you want to specify an extra set of files to ignore you can use the `exclude` key in the manifest:
-manifest:

 ```toml
 [package]